karenheckel/safehavenconnect/IDB2.ai.md

 ### What specific improvements to your code or understanding came from this AI interaction?

-Helped me mostly to understand CI/CD as well as how to handle adding aws variables into git.
-Furthermore,  it guided me through the entire sign up process - Ali
+Helped me mostly to understand CI/CD as well as how to handle adding AWS variables into GitLab.
+Furthermore, it guided me through the entire AWS sign up process and IAM role configuration.

 ---

 ### How did you decide what to keep or ignore from the AI's suggestions?

-By verifiying with another LLM that it was correct, cross verification between deep thinking models - Ali
+By verifying with another LLM that it was correct, using cross verification between deep thinking models to ensure accuracy.

 ---

 ### Did the AI ever produce an incorrect or misleading suggestion?
 How did you detect that?